-COBRA Continuation Coverage will end at the conclusion of your period of coverage (e.g., 18 months, 29 months, 36 months), as determined by the type of qualifying event you experience.
+COBRA Continuation Coverage will end at the conclusion of your period of coverage (e.g., 18 months, 29 months, 36 months, or 24 months for coverage under a USERRA leave), as determined by the type of qualifying event you experience.
 In addition, COBRA Continuation Coverage may also end upon any of the following dates for the reasons described:

-- The date the Plan ceases to provide a group health care plan for all Participants; - The date you cease to pay the required premium payment for continuation of your health care coverage; - The date you become entitled to Medicare; or - The date you become covered under any other group health plan that does not contain any exclusion or limitation with respect to any pre-existing condition that you or your eligible Dependents might have.
+- The date the Plan ceases to provide a group health care plan for all Participants; - The date you cease to timely pay the required premium payment for continuation of your health care coverage; - The date you become entitled to Medicare; or

+• The date you become covered under any other group health plan that does not contain any exclusion or limitation with respect to any pre-existing condition that you or your eligible Dependents might have.